OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

 }
 ```

-To actually see the real implementation of this class, check out [iOS specific stuff](#ios-specific-stuff) section, as most of its code is just adjustments to make it work on iOS devices.
+To actually see the real implementation of this class, check out [iOS specific requirements](#ios-specific-requirements) section, as most of its code is just adjustments to make it work on iOS devices.

 ---